Kisaloni/snakeRun/README.md

 # snakeRun
-Hello everyone this is may first game in c++.
+Hello everyone this is my first game in c++.
 This is coded using codeblocks IDE you can find a cbp file here.